RootCellar/RootCellar/README.md

 HungerPixels is using a slightly older (and modified) version of the PixelEngine to make a multiplayer game.
 That game shows that the engine does not handle multiplayer well yet, but will help me fix that.

+BattlePixels is the original game I made to test out drawing pixels on a screen in Java, and the basic parts were extracted to start the PixelEngine.
+I do want to work on this game more and improve it in the future.

 <!--
 **RootCellar/RootCellar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.